Conditional measure on the Brownian path and other random sets: Introduction

 then we say that the \textit{conditional measure of $\nu$ on $B$ exists with respect to $\mathcal{Q}_{k}$ ($k\geq1$) with regularity kernel $\varphi$} and it is\textit{ $\mathcal{C}(\nu)$}.

-If $X$ is locally compact and $\nu$ is a locally finite, Borel measure on $X$ and $\mathcal{C}(\nu)$ is a random, locally finite, Borel measure that satisfies \textit{ii.)-ix.), xi.)} and additionally also satisfies the following:
+If $X$ is locally compact and $\nu$ is a locally finite, Borel measure on $X$ and for every locally finite, Borel measure $\tau\ll\nu$ there exists a random, locally finite, Borel measure $\mathcal{C}(\tau)$ that satisfies \textit{ii.)-viii.), xi.)} and additionally also satisfies the following:

-\textit{i{*}.)} $\mathcal{C}_{k}(\nu)$ vaguely converges to $\mathcal{C}(\nu)$ in probability,
+\textit{i{*}.)} $\mathcal{C}_{k}(\tau)$ vaguely converges to $\mathcal{C}(\tau)$ in probability,